zipang/marked/README.md

 > IMPLEMENTATION NOTE: The plugin expression <code>[<i>pluginName</i>:<i>content</i>]</code> can be *anywhere* in the markdown text,
 > (not only as a block element like was the case with the proposed pull request).
 >
-> A single plugin detection test is made *after* all the main work has been done,
+> A single plugin detection test is made *before* entering the main lexer,
 > so that 90% of the users that don't rely on any plugin will see no slowdown at all in their output.
+>
+> When plugins are declared, each plugin runs its own global search and replace on the whole Markdown content.
+> So the more plugins you add, the more you can expect performances to drop down..

 Anyway, this implementation is just a quick and dirty workaround for a badly needed feature, but it cannot be proposed *in its current state* for different reasons :